PJM Glossary

 Obligation Peak Load

-The summation of the peak load contributions (PLCs) of end-use customers that an LSE is responsible to serve in a zone on an operating day.
+The obligation peak load is the summation of the peak load contributions (PLCs) of end-use customers that a load-serving entity is responsible to serve in a zone on an operating day.

 Off Peak

-Off-peak is a period of time when consumers typically use less electricity: normally weekends, holidays or times of the day when many businesses are not operating.
-PJM typically considers New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day off-peak; as well as weekend hours and weekdays from 11 p.m. to 7 a.m.
+Off-peak is a period of time when consumers typically use less electricity - normally on weekends, holidays or times of the day when many businesses are not operating (typically from 11 p.m. to 7 a.m.).

 Off-Cost

-Out of merit dispatch operation that may necessitate the need for expensive resources to come online or economic resources to decrease their output to relieve a transmission constraint.
+Out-of-merit dispatch operation that may necessitate expensive resources coming online or economic resources decreasing their output to relieve a transmission constraint.

 Offer Data